-Accommodations in Canada are similar to those in the United States, ranging from business-class hotels and luxurious spa resorts to small inns and B&Bs.
+Canada lodging is similar to that of the United States, ranging from business-class hotels and luxurious spa resorts to small inns and B&Bs.
 But what Canada has that its neighbor to the south is missing are the grand, early-20th-century railway hotels that were part of the charm of train travel across the sprawling nation.

 History buffs have the railways to thank for so many lovely hotels in Canada.
 During the height of the train travel era, the railroad companies constructed massive, chateau-style properties with towers, turrets and other charms of classic European architecture, adding glamour and style to cross-country rail trips.